storax/jinjaapidoc/README.rst

 Documentation
 -------------

-The full documentation is at http://jinjaapidoc.rtfd.org or http://pythonhosted.org//jinjaapidoc/.
+The full documentation is at http://jinjaapidoc.rtfd.org.

 Features